xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

 The NVIDIA driver on the Host OS will hold control of the dGPU, and stop VM from using it.
 Therefore you need to replace the driver with `vfio-pci`, built solely for PCIe passthrough.

 Even if you don't plan to passthrough the dGPU, you need to switch the graphics display of Host OS to the iGPU, or later Virt-Manager will crash.
-You may disable NVIDIA drivers with the steps below, or use software such as `optimus-manager` for management.
+You may disable NVIDIA drivers with the steps below or use software such as `optimus-manager` for management.

-Here are the steps for disabling the NVIDIA driver and passing control to PCIe passthrough module:
+Here are the steps for disabling the NVIDIA driver and passing control to the PCIe passthrough module:

 1. Run `lspci -nn | grep NVIDIA` and obtain an output similar to: